-Students must file an intent to graduate early in the semester in which they will complete their course-work.
-The intent may be filed in the Registrar's Office or online.
+Students must file an application for graduation early in the semester in which they will complete their coursework.
+The application may only be filed by the student either in the Registrar's office or online.
+Students who plan to participate in the May ceremony must apply for graduation by March 1.
 Students are also responsible for filing all transcripts from other colleges with the Registrar.

 Degrees and certificates are posted to transcripts only after the student has completed all requirements.
-Transcript postings are made at the end of the spring, summer and fall semesters.
+Transcript postings are made at the end of the Spring, Summer and Fall semesters.